DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Regarding claim 9, Angus teaches that combinations of aromatic polymers and epoxy compounds can be made into homogeneous solutions, coated onto substrates, and dried to form tack-free, homogeneous films ([0025]).
+Regarding claims 9 and 17, Angus teaches that combinations of aromatic polymers and epoxy compounds can be made into homogeneous solutions, coated onto substrates, and dried to form tack-free, homogeneous films ([0025]).
 Substrates taught by Angus include thin dielectric films such as polyimide and polyesters ([0048]), reading on carrier films.
 Angus teaches that the film-forming solution is cast or coated onto a substrate to form a layer ([0047]) and then heated to remove the solvent, but not substantially cure the film ([0053]).
-The resulting films can be partially cured B-stage films that have enough mechanical strength for handling, but also have enough unreacted functional sites that they can be further cured to provide the full and final physical polymer properties ([0053]).
-Such B-stage films read on a resin layer.
-Angus therefore teaches a resin film member comprising a carrier film (substrate) and a resin layer (B-stage film) stacked on the carrier film and containing a semi-cured product of the resin composition.
+The resulting films can be partially cured B-stage ([0053]).
+Angus therefore teaches a resin film member comprising a carrier film (substrate) and a resin layer (uncured or B-stage film) stacked on the carrier film.
+Prior to heating and partially curing, the resin film contains an uncured product of the resin composition (claims 9 and 17).
+After heating and partially curing, the resin film reads on a semi-cured product of the resin composition (claim 9).

 Angus teaches that the curable composition contains an epoxy compound, an aromatic polymer, and, optionally, a catalyst, a flame retardant, and/or a filler ([0015]).